 One of Globaltrans’ key competitive advantages is its large, modern fleet, which is primarily made up of universal Gondola is an open-top type of rolling stock that is used for carrying loose bulk materials.

-gondola cars and Tank car is a type of railroad rolling stock designed to transport liquid and gaseous commodities.
+gondola cars and Rail tank car is a type of rolling stock designed to transport liquid and gaseous commodities.

 rail tank cars.
-Universal gondola cars which can carry a range of bulk cargoes are the backbone of the fleet, constituting 65% of the Total Fleet is defined as the total rolling stock owned and leased in under finance and operating leases as at the end of period.
-It includes railcars and locomotives unless otherwise stated and excludes Engaged Fleet.
+Universal gondola cars which can carry a range of bulk cargoes are the backbone of the fleet, constituting 65% of the Total Fleet is defined as the fleet owned and leased in under finance and operating leases as at the end of reporting period.
+It includes railcars, locomotives and petrochemical tank containers, unless otherwise stated, and excludes Engaged Fleet.

 Total Fleet and enabling the Group to respond quickly to changes in market environment.
-Rail tank cars, which are used to transport oil products and oil, accounted for 33% of the Total Fleet at 30 June 2016.
-The Total Fleet consisted of 66,652 units, 90% of which was Owned Fleet is defined as the rolling stock fleet owned and leased in under finance lease as at the end of the reporting period.
-It includes railcars and locomotives unless otherwise stated and excludes Engaged Fleet.
+Rail tank cars, which are used to transport oil products and oil, accounted for 29% of the Total Fleet at 30 June 2019.
+The Total Fleet consisted of 70,137 units, 95% of which was Owned Fleet is defined as the fleet owned and leased in under finance lease as at the end of the reporting period.
+It includes railcars, locomotives and petrochemical tank containers, unless otherwise stated, and excludes Engaged Fleet.

 By continuously improving the reliability of its services, Globaltrans is able to build deeper partnerships with its clients.
-Today the Group works with over 500 clients across Russia and the CIS region, including blue-chip companies such as Evraz, Metalloinvest, MMK, Severstal and TMK as well as Gazpromneft and Rosneft.
+Today the Group works with over 500 clients across Russia and the CIS region, including blue-chip companies such as Rosneft, Metalloinvest, MMK, Gazprom Neft, Evraz, TMK, Chelpipe and others.

-Metallurgical cargoes (including ferrous metals, scrap metal and iron ore) are the largest operating segment for Globaltrans, which has historically focused on specialized logistics services for this industry.
+Metallurgical cargoes (including ferrous metals, scrap metal and iron ore) are the largest operating segment for Globaltrans, which has historically focused on specialised logistics services for this industry.
 For Metalloinvest and MMK, two of Globaltrans key clients, the Group operates as an integral part of their own logistics chains with services based on long-term contracts.
-In H1 2016, this segment contributed 63% of the Group’s Freight Rail Turnover, giving Globaltrans a Market Share is calculated using the Group’s own information as the numerator and information published by Rosstat as the denominator.
-The Group’s Market Share is calculated as a percentage of the overall Russian freight rail transportation volume and includes volumes transported by Engaged Fleet.
+In 2018 the Group signed two new five-year contracts with TMK and ChelPipe Group, which are both leading manufacturers of pipe products.
+Both contracts envisage significant increases in serviced volumes to 70% of client’s freight rail transportation needs and perfectly complement Globaltrans’ logistics patterns.
+In H1 2019, this segment contributed 42% of the Group’s Net Revenue from Operation of Rolling Stock (a non-GAAP financial measure) is defined as the sum of “Revenue from railway transportation - operators services (tariff borne by the Group)” and “Revenue from railway transportation - operators services (tariff borne by the client)” less “Infrastructure and locomotive tariffs: loaded trips”, “Services provided by other transportation organisation” and Net Revenue from Engaged Fleet.

-Oil products and oil is another large freight segment for Globaltrans and contributed 12% of the Group’s Freight Rail Turnover in H1 2016.
-The Group serves major players in the segment, including Rosneft and Gazpromneft.
+Oil products and oil is another large freight segment for Globaltrans and contributed 30% of the Group’s Net Revenue from Operation of Rolling Stock in H1 2019.
+The Group serves major players in the segment, including Rosneft and Gazprom Neft.
 Globaltrans’ unique ability to transport oil products and oil in block trains using its own Locomotive is a railway vehicle that provides the motive power for a train.

-locomotives, guaranteeing a high-quality service, reliability and efficient traffic optimisation has given it a particularly strong Market Share of 8.5% in this segment.
+locomotives guarantees a high-quality service, reliability and efficient traffic optimisation.
 Globaltrans provides freight rail transportation services to Rosneft based on a long-term contract arrangement.

-The Group is also active in coal and construction materials segments, which contributed 15% and 6% of its Freight Rail Turnover in H1 2016 respectively.
+The Group is also active in coal and construction materials segments, which contributed 23% and 5% of its Net Revenue from Operation of Rolling Stock in H1 2019 respectively.

 Click here for further details.